 - 4.1 Any Complaint against a Member, Student, Affiliate or Member Firm of the Institute shall be submitted in writing to the Institute, together with supporting evidence, using the Institute's prescribed form.
-The Institute as a result of its own enquiry or information may submit a Complaint against a Member, Student, Affiliate or Member Firm in accordance with these regulations. - 4.2 The Institute's jurisdiction over its Members, Students, Affiliate or Member Firm is regulatory and disciplinary in nature.
-Complaints relating to fee disputes, legal disputes or business decisions will not be dealt with through the disciplinary process unless it involves liability to disciplinary action as defined in bye-law 13 (liability to disciplinary action).
+The Institute as a result of its own enquiry or information may submit a Complaint against a Member, Student, Affiliate or Member Firm in accordance with these regulations. - 4.2 The Institute's jurisdiction over its Members, Students, Affiliates or Member Firms is regulatory and disciplinary in nature.
+Complaints relating to fee disputes, legal disputes or business decisions will not be dealt with through the disciplinary process unless it involves liability to disciplinary action as defined in Bye-law 13 (liability to disciplinary action).
 If a complainant feels they have a claim in law against a Member, Student, Affiliate or Member Firm of the Institute, they may wish to seek independent legal advice.
-There is no provision in the bye-laws or disciplinary regulations to order compensation or costs of any kind to the Complainant or any interested person. - 4.3 Any Complaint against a Member, Student, Affiliate or Member Firm of the Institute shall be referred to the Disciplinary Case Manager who will carry out the initial consideration of the

-Complaint.
-In certain circumstances referred to below, the Disciplinary Case Manager may reject the Complaint without processing it further:
+There is no provision in the Bye-laws or disciplinary regulations to order compensation or costs of any kind to the Complainant or any interested person. - 4.3 Any Complaint against a Member, Student, Affiliate or Member Firm of the Institute shall be referred to the Case Manager who will carry out the initial consideration of the Complaint.
+In certain circumstances referred to below, the Case Manager may reject the Complaint without processing it further: - (a) Time limits: when the Complaint is lodged in excess of 12 months after the last incident relied on or in excess of 12 months when that last incident became known to the Complainant.
+However, if in the opinion of the Disciplinary Case Manager there are public

-- (a) Time limits: when the Complaint is lodged in excess of 12 months after the last incident relied on or in excess of 12 months when that last incident became known to the Complainant.
-However, if in the opinion of the Disciplinary Case Manager there are public interest reasons for pursuing the Complaint because it is of sufficient importance or gravity, the Disciplinary Case Manager will proceed with the Complaint. - (b) Lack of jurisdiction: if the individual subject to the Complaint is no longer a Member, Student, Affiliate or Member Firm then the Disciplinary Case Manager has no jurisdiction to deal with the Complaint. - (c) Trivial or vexatious Complaints: if the Complaint is minor in nature and the Disciplinary Case Manager is of the view that it discloses no potential liability to disciplinary action. - 4.4 If the Disciplinary Case Manager decides that no further action is merited, then the Disciplinary Case Manager shall communicate in writing to the Complainant this decision.
-The Complainant may write to the Disciplinary Case Manager within 14 working days to request that the Complaint be referred to the Chair of the Investigations Committee.
-The Chair of the Investigations Committee may uphold the Disciplinary Case Manager's decision or request that the matter be referred to the relevant Conduct Committee. - 4.5 If the Disciplinary Case Manager decides that no further action is merited, the Disciplinary Case Manager may refer the allegation to the Institute's Practice Committee if the allegations relate to compliance matters within the scope of the Practice Committee's remit but not within the scope of the Conduct Committees.
+- interest reasons for pursuing the Complaint because it is of sufficient importance or gravity, the Disciplinary Case Manager will proceed with the Complaint. - (b) Lack of jurisdiction: if the individual subject to the Complaint is no longer a Member, Student, Affiliate or Member Firm then the Disciplinary Case Manager has no jurisdiction to deal with the Complaint. - (c) Trivial or vexatious Complaints: if the Complaint is minor in nature and the Disciplinary Case Manager is of the view that it discloses no potential liability to disciplinary action. - 4.4 If the Case Manager decides that no further action is merited, then the Case Manager shall communicate in writing to the Complainant this decision.
+The Complainant may write to the Case Manager within 14 working days to request that the Complaint be referred to the Chair of the Investigations Committee.
+The Chair of the Investigations Committee may uphold the Case Manager's decision or request that the matter be referred to the relevant Conduct Committee.